hashf0rd/ALiterateTourOfActiveDirectoryAttacks/README.md

 If you wish to use a different hypervisor to Hyper-v, the lab configuration scripts for the most part work standalone - simply build your virtual environment

 ## Starting a Lab
 The scripts that build each lab utilise [Automatedlab](https://automatedlab.org/en/latest/).
-The scripts that configure each lab are based off of the [excellent work by Safebuffer](https://github.com/safebuffer/vulnerable-AD).
+The scripts that configure each lab are based off of the [excellent work by Safebuffer](https://github.com/safebuffer/vulnerable-AD) and the [Orange Cyberdefense team](https://github.com/Orange-Cyberdefense/GOAD/tree/main/ad/GOAD/scripts).

 The scripts to build each lab are stored in the `Labs` folder and are individually named `Lab<chapter number>-<lab name>.ps1`, with each script then calling a corresponding configuration script stored in the `Labs\Lab-Configuration` folder.
 Calling the appropriate `Lab<chapter number>-<lab name>.ps1` script should be all that is required to set up each lab.